“The principle underlying capitalistic society and the principle of love are incompatible.”

 We all need families—sometimes more than one—in order to survive.
 In a society built around scarcity—of educational opportunities and jobs, healthcare, housing, and even the prospect of a dignified retirement—a desire for coupledom and family makes sense.
 As M.E.
 O’Brien, a writer who focuses on gender freedom and communist theory, puts it, “there’s a strong material logic” to the couple form.
 “If you find the right person, you’re going to be okay.”
 But beyond material considerations, even wealthy pop stars want the one and the family.
 John Mayer, the singer-songwriter and guitarist who rose to fame in the early 2000s, has been singing about serial monogamy for over 20 years and makes clear in his music (and in interviews) that he wants to get married and have children, a house, and a “home life” (things that have eluded him thus far).
 Pop star Adele has admitted that she was “obsessed with the nuclear family my whole life because I never came from one.”
 She got divorced a few years ago—“I was just embarrassed I didn’t make my marriage work”—and said in an interview with Mayer that marriage had given her the “safest” feeling she’d ever had.

-The psychologist Erich Fromm wrote in his 1956 book The Art of Loving that “In the United States … to a vast extent, people are in search of ‘romantic love,’ of the personal experience of love that should lead to marriage.”
+The social psychologist Erich Fromm wrote in his 1956 book The Art of Loving that “In the United States … to a vast extent, people are in search of ‘romantic love,’ of the personal experience of love that should lead to marriage.”
 But, according to Fromm, capitalist societies had commodified human relations, particularly the search for spouses, to the detriment of humans.
 He wrote about the marriage “market” of his time, in which people looked for the best “deal” of “personality packages.”
 We now have online dating, which ultimately turns dating into a market (you must pay for access to that market) where people and their profiles are like items on a menu to choose from.
 For Fromm, love was a way of being, an orientation, not primarily an attachment to another person or the possession of a certain status (a marriage and family).
 And yet, he argued, we spend so much time searching for someone to love rather than cultivating the art of loving as a practice involving “the active concern for the life and the growth of that which we love.”

 What this has to do with the family is that we have substituted rigid notions of family structure (and “family values”) for the practice of loving.
 What is “the family” but a set of norms around gender, sexuality, household labor, and the pooling of resources for economic survival?
 We only need the family because our society is organized in such a way as to make atomized families the main unit responsible for our survival in an increasingly unequal society with limited social safety nets.
 Yet, marriage and the nuclear family are but one way we human beings can organize ourselves.
 They are not inevitable, universal, or timeless despite all the cultural and political signals we get that suggest they are.1